 Getting pregnant at the time I did was emotionally very hard for me… I had other plans and a baby was definitely going to slow me down.

-After a thorough discussion about the pregnancy, we knew on the only way for us was to keep it.
+After a thorough discussion about the pregnancy, we knew the only way for us was to keep it.

 First, because we were Christians, second because we were not going to punish an innocent child for “our mistake”.
 With everything that was happening in our lives, it seemed like the most unrealistic at the time.